AgnieszkaaKuleta/DWH/README.md

 Then, as usual using MERGE we can conduct filling the data to the FACT_application in this case.

-Visualisations: data_visual - Strona główna (sharepoint.com)
+Visualisations:
+Made in Power BI and Tableau.